acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 model that predicts the game outcome based on the difference in numbers of each piece.
 As acknowledged, it is an approximation (and has the merit of being quite general to other chess variants).
 We can certainly apply/adapt similar methods for Stockfish (using games eg of Stockfish against itself).

 Overall, I am not sure static chess pieces' values, as encoded in Stockfish, can be transferred to human chess players' mental model.
-The encoding serves a specific purpose and pieces' values interact with a lot of other factors as part of Stockfish algorithm.
+The encoding serves a specific computational purpose and pieces' values interact with a lot of other factors as part of Stockfish algorithm.
 This short blog post is actually the starting point of a (hopefully longer) series, where I will try to report on my understanding of the Stockfish source code.
 My writing is most probably inaccurate and incomplete (e.g., I have written 3 hypotheses that need more research).
 But it's good to me to keep traces of my current knowledge.
 And secretly I hope to have feedbacks ;)